HenrikBengtsson/future.callr/README.md

 background R session which ends as soon as the value of the future has been collected.
 In contrast, `multisession` futures are resolved in background R worker sessions that serve multiple futures over their life spans.
-The advantage with using a new R process for each future is that it is that the R environment is guaranteed not to be contaminated by previous futures, e.g. memory allocations, finalizers, modified options, and loaded and attached packages.
+The advantage of using a new R process for each future is that the R environment is guaranteed not to be contaminated by previous futures, e.g. memory allocations, finalizers, modified options, and loaded and attached packages.
 The disadvantage, is an added overhead of launching a new R process.
 (At the moment, I am neither aware of formal benchmarking of this extra overhead nor of performance comparisons of `callr` to alternative future backends.)